tkubica12/azurestack-lab/Day1.md

     --availability-set app-as
 ```

-Use Join VM extension to automatically join VM to domain.
+Use Join Domain extension to automatically join VM to domain.
 When using CLI in PowerShell we need to use literal string, but still escape double quotes (note in bash this would look a little different):
 ```powershell
 az vm extension set -n JsonADDomainExtension `
     --publisher "Microsoft.Compute" `